Children & Youth

 Flourish is a community of women who ‘gather to grow’ in relationship with each other and with God, sharing our faith and our lives with one another.

-Women’s Fellowship meet once a month for chat and to enjoy hearing from a variety of speakers.
-Tea and coffee !
+Women’s Fellowship meet the second Wednesday of each month for chat and to enjoy hearing from a variety of speakers.
+Tea and coffee are provided!